kalisio/kargo/docs/guides/understanding-kargo.md

 * the stacks of services to deploy
 * the deployment settings for each service

-For convenience, a sample of an environment file is provided [here](https://github.com/kalisio/kargo/blob/master/.env.sample)
+A sample of such an environment file is shown below:

+<<< @/../.env.sample

 ## Stack